 If you are reading this, you are probably at your wits end with an addict!
 Welcome!
 I’m so glad you are here.
 You are not alone.
 The families I serve are people just like you, who have tried EVERYTHING to get their loved one sober and things are only getting worse.
 They have exhausted every other avenue of regular addiction “treatment” methods (usually many times) and are now, even desperate enough to entertain the crazy notion of horse whispering their loved one into sobriety!

-The Alcoholic Whisperer Program is a family support program whose primary purpose is to save addicts and their family’s years of heartache and despair by interrupting the addiction pattern with an unconventional, practical approach.
+The Alcoholic Whisperer Program is a family support program whose primary purpose is to save years of heartache and despair by interrupting the addiction pattern with an unconventional, practical approach.
 I am an “expert” on understanding an addict’s maneuvers to keep everyone off balance and frustrated, because I am one!
 I now dedicate my life to sharing an addict’s closely guarded secrets with families so you can compete with the addiction on a level playing field.

 My life passion is helping young adults break free from the addiction downward spiral by lovingly helping their family members understand their contributing role to the addiction system.
 By teaching families to “Whisper” an addict instead of arguing with or pressuring them to change, the locked door for sobriety can open.
 The most effective way to treat bucking bronco addicts is to treat the family/trainers!